DavidAnson/markdownlint-cli2/formatter-pretty/README.md

 }
 ```

-Many terminals support color (implemented by [chalk][chalk]), but support for
+Many terminals support color, but support for clickable links (implemented by
-clickable links (implemented by [terminal-link][terminal-link]) is not as
+[terminal-link][terminal-link]) is not as widespread.
+Where possible, rule names
-widespread.
-Where possible, rule names in output are rendered as clickable links
-with information about the rule.
+in output are rendered as clickable links with information about the rule.

 To append informational links to the output instead (which may be clickable):